 - Step Eight: Have the documents translated by a trustworthy service.
 [For the love of Adlai Stevenson, don’t use Google Translate, and don’t have your paralegal do it just because she spent a summer in Paris in college.
 She is probably not qualified, and even if she is, her time is better spent on paralegal work anyway.]

-- Step Nine: Fill out Form USM-94, compile the documents to be served (with their translations, as applicable), and send the request to the appropriate Central Authority.
+- Step Nine: Fill out Form USM-94, either on your own or with a bit of help from the Hague Envoy platform, then compile the documents to be served (with their translations, as applicable) and send the request to the appropriate Central Authority.

 - Step Ten: Wait.
 In some cases, wait several months—or even a year—for a response from the foreign authority.
 FRCP 4(m) gives you safe harbor from dismissal for time, as long as you aren’t dilatory.